lz-public/user-articles/README.md

   "articlesMaxUserCacheExpiration": 30000   ---> User's cache TTL
 }
 ```

+> The test configuration uses a cache timeout of 3 seconds in order to test the user cache expiration faster.
+The overall test process should take about 5 seconds.

+## Known issues
+* Under certain circumstances, when running the tests many times, the port is not released (Linux/Ubuntu) causing the tests to fail.
+* Unexpected authentication/test issues if the environment variable `UA_API_KEY` is not set.
+* Tests might fail if MongoDb or the server takes too much time to start.
+Retry executing `npm test` and everything should work.

 ## Stop the server
 Press `Ctrl` + `C` to stop the server.